A Mother's Momentum

 Dr. Oh, now retired, wasn’t Gordon’s only advocate.
 Dr. Richard Besdine, director of the Center for Gerontology and Healthcare Research at Brown and chief of geriatrics at Lifespan, first met Gordon in the early 2000s.
 Besdine was serving as the interim dean of Brown’s medical school, and he was struck by the rare disease.
 “These children, untreated, live rarely beyond early- to mid-teens and, at the outset, are of high intelligence,” he says.
 “Part of the tragedy of the condition is they remain cognitively robust and growing in the face of their dying bodies.”

 Besdine says “there was no chance in the world” Brown wouldn’t support Gordon’s progeria research programs, which are externally funded by the Progeria Research Foundation.
-But he took the support one step further: Besdine collaborates with the PRF on the Medical and Research Database, and Gordon works closely with two researchers down the hall from him in Brown’s gerontology suite.
+But he took the support one step further: Besdine collaborates with the PRF on the Medical and Research Database, and Gordon works closely with two researchers down the hall from Besdine in Brown’s gerontology suite.
 “Progeria has at least a thematic and emotional relationship with aging, even if the genetics aren’t aging genetics,” he says.

 And while he’s astounded by the swift discoveries made by progeria researchers and clinicians, Besdine says he’s more impressed with the woman who set them all in motion.
 “There’s nothing worse than fearing for the well-being of your child from something you have no control over — that powerlessness in the face of harm to your child,” he says.
-“And to be able to channel that into accomplishments in the fearingield, to even begin the journey to do that science, is astounding.”
+“And to be able to channel that into accomplishments in the field, to even begin the journey to do that science, is astounding.”

 Three well-coiffed, accessorized women are seated side-by-side at a table.
 One is glancing over a meeting agenda, another is digging in her yellow leather handbag for a sounding cell phone, the other is snacking on salted pretzels.
 The well-educated, likable women stand firm in a field that’s changing the fate of once-doomed children.